XPMUser/XPMUser.github.io/README.md

 For more information about Prodigy, [click this link!](https://www.prodigygame.com/main-en/about-prodigy/)

 If there's a problem with Daboss7173.github.io, Slappygig.github.io, or a fork of this repository, contact the person responsible for the fork.
-I don't recommend saving your character from Daboss7173's 1.10.0 or Slappygig's (Slappygig.github.io) 1.10.0 due to the loss of your housedata.
+I don't recommend saving your character from Daboss7173's 1.10.0 or 1.11.0 or Slappygig's (Slappygig.github.io) 1.10.0 or 1.11.0 due to the loss of your housedata.

 If there's a bug in this repository, click on the Send Feedback button in the Main Menu, go to the bug-reports channel and report any bugs.
 I'll try to fix it as soon as I can.